top of page

 Lt.
 Tom Sweeney (ret.)

-Tom Sweeney is a retired Sacramento Police Department Lieutenant and the Division Director of the Hostage Negotiations / Internal Affairs Division of D-Prep, Inc. He spent 32 years with the Sacramento Police Department serving the Sacramento Community.
+Tom Sweeney is a retired Sacramento Police Department Lieutenant and the Division Director of the Hostage Negotiations/Internal Affairs Division of DPrep, Inc. He spent 32 years with the Sacramento Police Department, serving the Sacramento Community.
 During his career, Tom spent nearly twelve years as a Patrol Watch Commander; commanded the Special Investigations Division for three years; was the commander of the Sacramento Police Department’s hostage negotiations team; served as the back-up for the full-time SWAT commander; and spent over five years on both the Sacramento Police Officers Association and the Sacramento City Exempt Employees Association Boards, with a combined four years spent as Vice President at the two Associations.
-Tom has taught crisis negotiations response and management to hundreds of law enforcement officers and managers across the country.
+Tom has taught crisis negotiation response and management to hundreds of law enforcement officers and managers across the country.
 He is currently training and consulting on Crisis Negotiations, Internal Affairs, leadership, and other topics.

 Chris Taylor, PhD